Topherross/Selectro.js/README.md

 ### Individual Selctro Configuration options

 1. If you would like to add search functionality to a specific Selctro drop-down add the class `searchable` to the original select.
     * Selectro Multi-Selects automatically get a search box, and __DO NOT__ require the `searchable` class.
 2. Selectro supports an optional 'icon' div that can be added to every option element within that Selectro.
-To enable option Icons add the class `option-icons` to the original select
+To enable option Icons add the class `option-icons` to the original select.
 3. To override the global `label` configuration, or the default for an individual Selectro; add `data-label="[Your Custom Label]"` to the original select.
 4. To override the global `no_match` configuration, or the default for an individual Selectro; add `data-no-match="[Your Custom no-match String]"` to the original select.
 5. To override the global `afterSelect` configuration add `data-after-select="[Your Custom Function Reference]"` to the original select.
     * __INCORRECT__ pass a function call; `data-after-select="myFunction()"`. __DO NOT__ add the `()` at the end of your function.
     * __CORRECT__ passing a function reference; `data-after-select="myFunction"`